Skip to main content

 Tooth Decay

 Tooth decay often occurs when a cavity has formed and goes untreated for an extended period.
-If you have the cavity filled, typically decay will decrease.
+If you have the cavity filled, decay will typically decrease.

 Tooth Damage

 However, if the damage goes past the tooth pulp, your dentist may not be able to repair the tooth, and a dental extraction procedure may be needed.
-If the tooth is severely damaged, even if your dentist is able to repair it, there is still a risk of tooth decay or an infection that can require an extraction in the future.
+If the tooth is severely damaged, even if your dentist is able to repair it, there is still a risk of tooth decay or infection that can require an extraction in the future.

 Dental Abscess

-When an infection forms at the tooth root and tissue, it is known as a dental abscess.
+When an infection forms at the tooth's root and tissue, it is known as a dental abscess.
 In most situations, a dentist will be able to save the tooth by doing a root canal.
 In a root canal treatment, the infected area is removed from the tooth roots.

 Wisdom Teeth